apeskinian/p5_treasures_untold/README.md

 The navigation, account and basket access for mobile users is all done from a menu at the bottom of the screen for easier access on smaller devices.

-When viewing products user will be able to filter and sort further using options either to the side of the products for desktop devices or via another filter menu option in the mobile navigation bar.
-Items can be added to a registered users basket from the product detail page.
+Users can filter and sort products using options located beside the product listings on desktop, or through a filter menu in the mobile navigation bar.
+Registered users can add items to their basket directly from the product detail page.

 The users next step will either be to navigate to the basket view where they can adjust quantities and remove items or go straight to the checkout page to complete their purchase.